sophiezxh/llm-cot-anxiety/README.md

 pip install -r requirements.txt
 ```

-Due to privacy and ethical considerations, the original dataset of Reddit posts is not included in this repository.
-As a result, the full pipeline for generating predictions, ablations, and counterfactuals cannot be run.

-However, all analysis code and result files (*.csv) are included.
-This allows you to fully explore, reproduce, and build upon the interpretability analysis, key findings, and visualizations.
+Due to ethical and privacy restrictions, this repository does not include the raw Reddit dataset.
+See the [Limitations](#-limitations-for-reproducibility) section for details.

 ## 📚 Background